Skip to main content

 Are utility rebates available for high-efficiency HVAC systems?

-North Texas rebate opportunities include: Utility company rebates: $200-1,200 based on efficiency rating.
-Manufacturer incentives: seasonal promotions and cash-back offers.
-Federal tax credits: 30% credits for qualified heat pump systems.
-Local programs: city and county efficiency incentives.
+Yes.
+Utility company rebates run $200-1,200 depending on efficiency rating.
+Manufacturers run seasonal promotions and cash-back offers.
+Federal tax credits cover 30% of qualified heat pump installations.
+And there are local city and county incentive programs that most people don’t know about.

-We help spot and apply for all available rebates.
+We find and apply for all available rebates on your behalf.

 How long do high-efficiency HVAC systems last?